-→ § 73-19-35.
-Filing and referral of complaint
+§ 73-19-35.
+Processing of complaints.

 When any complaint or charge touching upon the professional conduct or conduct evincing unfitness for the practice of optometry against any optometrist subject to discipline hereunder is referred to a member of the board for investigation, the board member shall take the following action: